0tickpulse/mm-unofficial-beginner-guide/docs/Background Information.md

 ### Is a plugin a mod?

-A plugin is _like_ a mod, but for servers.
-They modify the server's code and change how they work.
-This also means that clients (players) do not have to worry about installing mods.

-If you have played Minecraft for a long time, you would know that there are things called mods.
-These are things that modify Minecraft's code.
+If you have played Minecraft for a long time, you would know that there are things called mods which modify Minecraft's code.
 However, mods are different from plugins.

-Plugins modify the server and only the server.
-They cannot modify the client.
-However, mods can modify both the server and the client.
-The advantage plugins have here is that only servers need plugins - clients can just log on without needing to use anything.
-The disadvantage is that since plugins cannot directly modify Minecraft's code, they have to adhere to many restrictions that Mojang has set.
+A plugin is _like_ a mod, but only for servers.
+They only modify the server's code.
+This means that only servers need plugins - clients can just log on without needing to use anything.
+However, since plugins cannot directly modify the client's code, they have to adhere to many restrictions that Mojang has set.

 ### Example Mythic code